 Management VRF is a subset of VRF (virtual routing tables and forwarding) and provides a separation between the out-of-band management network and the in-band data plane network.
 For all VRFs, the main routing table is the default table for all of the data plane switch ports.
 With management VRF, a second table, mgmt, is used for routing through the Ethernet ports of the switch.
 The mgmt name is special cased to identify the management VRF from a data plane VRF.
 FIB rules are installed for DNS servers because this is the typical deployment case.

 switchd.
-VLAN subinterfaces, bonds, bridges, and the front panel switch ports are not supported as management interfaces.
+VLAN subinterfaces, bonds, bridges, and the front panel switch ports are not supported as OOB management interfaces.